Home Learning during school closure for COVID-19

 The expectation at the end of Year 1 is that children should be able to read o’clock and half past the hour.
 The expectation at the end of Year 2 is that children should be able to read at least o’clock, half past, quarter past and quarter to and also read the time on the clock to the nearest 5 minutes.

 Visit and Contribute to our weekly online Art and Home Learning Activities Gallery!

 Have a look at all the great work in our online Photo Gallery.
 This is an opportunity for your children to share any art or activities they have been doing at home.
-This week we are thinking about 3D Art.
-Have a look at Friday's email for suggestions.
+This week we are looking at 'lovely letters and fabulous fonts'.
+The attachment to Mrs Berry's email gives you some suggestions.
 Take a photograph of any art or other activity you do and email it to email@example.com with the subject Gallery.
 We are really enjoying seeing and celebrating the work the children are doing at home.

 Music has an extraordinary power to bring us together, it can lift us when we feel low, energise us when we feel tired, and is something we all have in common.
 Why not learn our song of the week, courtesy of Sing Up, with your family!
 The backing track, lyrics, videos to learn the sign language and related activities can be found here.
 You can also visit Out of the Ark for new songs every day!

 Forest School (in your garden)If you have some outdoor space at home, check out these great ideas for outdoor learning from The Wildlife Trust.
 Do you love watching you garden birds?
 If so, BTO Garden BirdWatch offers a great opportunity to learn more about garden birds and other wildlife, and to contribute directly to BTO’s important scientific research on the value of gardens for wildlife.
 It's free to join!

 RE activities are generated fortnightly and can be found below.